tikalk/dev.hub.tikal.io/README.md

 # Baking a production ready Kubernetes cluster with "kops & friends"

+> This repo was designed for us internally/yet public (it's open source and no credentials exposed ...) to be able to spin-up simple k8s clusters for experiments I also [Blogged about it here](http://www.tikalk.com/posts/2018/05/21/baking-a-production-ready-kubernetes-cluster-with-kops-friends/)

 ## Intro

 So without introduction to the tools used in this blog post (maybe another time ...)
 I thought I would share with you something i've prepared in one of my projects,